 Utah law requires that you must be able to prove all of the following:

-There are many different types of hazard that are present in every type of building, so it is impossible to identify every potential cause of injury.
+There are many different types of hazards that are present in every type of building, so it is impossible to identify every potential cause of injury.
 Some common examples include:

 Following a successful lawsuit, the damages you recover will generally be in respect of: